Contact details: firstname.lastname@example.org

 - Authorising the disposal or write off of stock, procedures for taking school equipment off site and its return (Lap tops etc.)

-- Following EFA DFE Academies financial handbook
+- Following ESFA DFE Academies financial handbook

 - To make minutes of all meetings available to governors.